Reflection time: 10 min 2 X/day

 1. Acknowledge your discomfort (emotional or physical)

-- “Embracing” emotional and physical discomfort does not mean pretending that you actually feel great when you don’t.
+- Acknowledging or ‘embracing’ your discomfort does not mean pretending that you actually feel great when you don’t.
 It means pausing for a moment to actually feel what is going on in your body.
 We often spend our days running from or avoiding discomfort at all cost.
 Dare to feel it.
 This is extremely important before we move forward.

 3. Check in with how you are Responding to the discomfort

 - On a scale of 0-10, how are you reacting to the issue?
-Are you upset and tense, or are you doing your best to find a place of “calm acceptance”, even though the situation is very unpleasant?
+Are you upset and tense, or are you doing your best to find a place of “calm, non-resistance”, even though the situation is very unpleasant?

 4. Strengthen the Heart not the Head

 - The heart (our feeling center) is far more accurate and far more wise than the mind.
-Ask yourself: “Is there any place deep within that can attempt to open up to this experience and embrace this turmoil?”….
+Ask yourself: “Is there any place deep within that can attempt to give space to allow this turmoil?”….
 The mind cannot do this, but the heart can.

 - This may sound absurd when faced with enormous pain, but I want you to experiment and do it anyway.
 This is rarely, if ever, done easily!
-Practicing this alone, regardless of the outcome, is an enormous success.
+Practicing this alone, regardless of the outcome, is an enormous success and sets the stage for more effective outcomes.

-- Allow yourself to experience all there is to experience.
-Let good, bad and even painful feelings move through you.
-The more you do this, the more you move your body into a healing state.
-A healing state is what happens when you are tapping into the relaxation pathways of your parasympathetic nervous system (PSN).
+- Breath and keep working at relaxing and “allowing” yourself to experience all there is to experience.
+Let the good, the bad and the painful feelings move through you.
+The more you do this, the more you move your body into a healing state even when in a very stressful situation.
+We can practice this in the visit.